firish/OS_For_Software_Dudes/2_CPU_for_dumies.md

 - Quad-core processors: These are very common in both laptops and mobile devices.
 They offer a good balance of performance and power efficiency for a wide range of tasks.
 - Hexa-core and Octa-core processors: These are becoming more common, especially in higher-end devices, providing even more performance for demanding applications.

+Examples,
-For Apple MacBook Air, the default is 1 processor (M1/M2/M3) with 8 cores (4 low performance and 4 high performance).
+- For Apple MacBook Air, the default is 1 processor (M1/M2/M3) with 8 cores (4 low performance and 4 high performance).
-For Apple iPhone 14 Pro, the default is 1 processor (Apple A15 Bionic) with Hexa-core (6 cores: 2 high-performance + 4 high-efficiency)
+- For Apple iPhone 14 Pro, the default is 1 processor (Apple A15 Bionic) with Hexa-core (6 cores: 2 high-performance + 4 high-efficiency).
-Multiple cores are typically used in servers and high-end workstations. (like the Dell PowerEdge R740)
+- Multiple cores are typically used in servers and high-end workstations. (like the Dell PowerEdge R740)

-L1, L2, L3 Cache and Registers
+## CPU Caches
 Registers: Small, fast storage locations within the CPU used to hold data that the CPU is currently processing.
-They are the fastest type of memory but are limited in size.
+They are the fastest type of memory but are very limited in size.

 L1 Cache (Level 1): The smallest and fastest cache located within the CPU core.
 It is divided into two parts: the instruction cache (stores instructions) and the data cache (stores data).